Wankupi/Wankupi/cv.typ

 #section[Research]

-I'm enthusiastic about security, network and system for machine learning.
+I'm enthusiastic about security, networks, and systems for machine learning.
 I have strong self-learning and hands-on practical skills.

 #item(